handshake-trade/tss-ecdsa/README.md

 ### Rust Dependencies and Versions

-The minimum supported stable Rust version is 1.71.
+The minimum supported stable Rust version is 1.71; the library has been tested up to 1.72.

 This library has been tested with GMP version 6.2.1.